JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

         return destinationPoliciy;
     }
 ```

+To use Strict Order dispatch policy just put `true`.

 ## Controller

 Also is necessary define a @RestController to expose Rest/Json end-points to produce messages through @Service classes.